spectrum-health-systems/tingen-documentation/.github/apcp/apcp_Roadmap.md

 > Internal apcp development only!

+## R25.9

+- [ ] Setup custom messages for OptObj error messages
+- [ ] Move logs to Sessions
+- [ ] Session logs can be simple or verbose
+- [ ] Make all session stuff internal
+- [ ] Test to see what happens when a blueprint is deleted, does it show up when the service execute

 * A random number generator determines if things are done:
     * Status updates
     * Framework checks